Ybakman/TruthTorchLM/README.md

 ### Evaluation of Truth Methods in Long-Form Generation

-We can evaluate truth methods on long form generation by using `evaluate_truth_method_long_form` function.
-To obtain the correctness labels of the statements we follow [SAFE paper](https://arxiv.org/pdf/2403.18802).
-SAFE performs google search for each statement and assigns labels as supported, unsupported or irrelevant.
+We can evaluate truth methods on long-form generation by using `evaluate_truth_method_long_form` function.
+To obtain the correctness of the statements we follow [SAFE paper](https://arxiv.org/pdf/2403.18802).
+SAFE performs Google search for each statement and assigns labels as supported, unsupported, or irrelevant.
 We can define different evaluation metrics including AUROC, AUPRC, AUARC, Accuracy, F1, Precision, Recall, PRR.

 Note: Calibrating truth methods before running evaluation is recommended.